Phi Delta Theta

-Phi Delta Theta (ΦΔΘ), commonly known as Phi Delt, is an international secret and social fraternity founded at Miami University in 1848 and headquartered in Oxford, Ohio.
+Phi Delta Theta (ΦΔΘ), commonly known as Phi Delt, is an international college social fraternity founded in 1848, and currently headquartered, at Miami University in Oxford, Ohio.
 Phi Delta Theta, along with Beta Theta Pi and Sigma Chi form the Miami Triad.

-The fraternity has over 190 active chapters and colonies in over 43 U.S. states and five Canadian provinces and has initiated more than 277,000 men between 1848 and 2021.
-There are over 160,000 living alumni.
-Phi Delta Theta chartered house corporations own more than 135 houses valued at over $141 million as of summer 2015.
+The fraternity has over 200 active chapters and colonies in over 44 U.S. states and five Canadian provinces and has initiated more than 310,000 men between 1848 and 2024.
+There are over 180,000 living alumni.
+Phi Delta Theta chartered house corporations own over 135 houses valued at over $141 million as of summer 2015.
 There are nearly 100 recognized alumni clubs across the U.S. and Canada.

-The fraternity was founded by six undergraduate students: Robert Morrison, John McMillan Wilson, Robert Thompson Drake, John Wolfe Lindley, Andrew Watts Rogers, and Ardivan Walker Rodgers, who are collectively known as The Immortal Six.